-While earning a Music Degree from the University of Alberta, Brent worked as a talent buyer, booking local bands and touring acts at the Rev Cabaret, then at Sidetrack Café, two of Edmonton’s most iconic live music venues of in recent history.
-Guided by his confidence in the strength of Alberta’s music community, and his desire to help it grow, Brent established (and became Director of) Foundation Concerts, an Edmonton-based concert and arts event promotion company which brought some of the most prominent touring acts to Western Canada.
-Through these experiences, Brent established a vast network of industry contacts across Canada.
-This led to a unique opportunity for Brent where in 2010 he accepted a position as an Agent with Winnipeg-based Paquin Entertainment, one of Canada’s largest international talent agencies.
+After earning a Music Degree from the University of Alberta, Brent worked as a talent buyer, booking local and touring acts at the Rev Cabaret, New City Likwid Lounge and the Sidetrack Café – some of Edmonton’s most iconic live music venues.
+Guided by his confidence in the strength of Alberta’s music community, and his desire to help it grow, Brent established Foundation Concerts, an Edmonton-based concert and arts event promotion company which brought some of the most prominent touring acts to Western Canada.
+Through these experiences, Brent established a vast network of industry contacts across North America.
+This led to a unique opportunity for Brent where in 2010 he accepted a position as an Agent with Winnipeg-based Paquin Artist Agency, one of Canada’s largest international talent agencies.

 Brent brings this wealth of expertise to clients of BOP Consulting.
 Brent continues to consult and volunteer on countless cultural initiatives.
 BOP is instrumental in the planning, execution and promotion of two Edmonton arts festivals: Up & Downtown Music and Arts festival (2013-present) & Hot Plains Music (2013-2014).
 BOP also booked the local talent for Edmonton Public Library (2013) and Edmonton Transit’s (2008) 100th-anniversary concerts, both held on Sir Winston Churchill Square.
 BOP Consulting is the current talent buyers for the Cask & Barrel Pub, Rocky Mountain Ice House and Black Dog Freehouse in Edmonton.

 Brent’s management company, BOP Consulting & MGMT, had a very successful management relationship with Edmonton act Wool on Wolves, and currently is representing local pop artists’ The Hearts, Indigenous act nêhiyawak, roots artists’ Ayla Brook & The Sound Men and Winnipeg rock & roll two-piece Duotang.
-Brent is a founding committee member of the Edmonton Live Music Initiative, and project geared on saving local venues in Edmonton from extinction.
-Recently, Brent assisted in raising over $15,000 for the Red Cross to benefit the displaced residents of Fort McMurray following the wildfires in May.
+In 2016, Brent assisted in raising over $15,000 for the Red Cross to benefit the displaced residents of Fort McMurray following the wildfires in May.
 He was a committee member and ambassador for the 25th-anniversary music showcases for Edmonton and Nashville’s Sister Cities Celebration in 2015.
 He currently sits on the board for the Creative Cities Network of Canada, the 2017 Breakout West Host Committee and is the 2017 Chair for the Rogers’ Hometown Hockey event in Spruce Grove.
 Brent has been nominated for a Community Excellence Award by the Western Canadian Music Alliance at Breakout West in 2016 & 2017, the John Poole award for promotions of the arts at the Mayor’s Celebration of the Arts in 2015 & 2017 and was named a Top 40 under 40 by Avenue Magazine.